dscolby/CausalELM.jl/docs/src/contributing.md

     rule is that function definitions should fit within the screen of a laptop.

 *   Use self-explanatory names for variables, methods, structs, constants, and macros.

+## Updating or Fixing Documentation
+To propose a change to the documentation please submit a [pull request](https://github.com/dscolby/CausalELM.jl/pulls).